javicebri/DataAnalysis-DataScience/README.md

-# dataAnalysis
-## Data Analyst/Data Science projects and tools
+# Data Analyst/Data Science projects and tools

 Projects are organized by thematic folder.
 My_tools folder contains my generic functions so I can use them when I need.